Chloroiodomethane

 Chloroiodomethane is the halomethane with the formula is CH_{2}ClI.
 It is a colorless liquid of use in organic synthesis.
 Together with other iodomethanes, chloroiodomethane is produced by some microorganisms.

 Applications

 Chloroiodomethane is used in cyclopropanation (Simmon-Smith reaction), where it often replaces diiodomethane because of higher yields and selectivity.
 It is also used in Mannich reaction, aminomethylation, epoxidation, ring opening and addition to terminal alkenes.
-It is a precursor to chloromethylenating agent Ph3P=CHCl.
-It reacts with organolithium compounds to give chloromethyllithium (ClCH2Li).
+It is a precursor to agent Ph3P=CHCl that can add a chloromethylene group (=CHCl).
+It reacts with organolithium compounds to give chloromethyl lithium (ClCH2Li).

 Crystallography

 It crystallizes orthorhombic crystal system with space group Pnma with lattice constants: a = 6.383, b = 6.706, c = 8.867 (.10−1 nm).